Example 8-1 Pottery Data (MANOVA) Section

 - For large samples, the Central Limit Theorem says that the sample mean vectors are approximately multivariate normally distributed, even if the individual observations are not.

 - For the pottery data, however, we have a total of only N = 26 observations, including only two samples from Caldicot.
-With small N, we cannot rely on the Central Limit Theorem.
+With a small N, we cannot rely on the Central Limit Theorem.

 Diagnostic procedures are based on the residuals, computed by taking the differences between the individual observations and the group means for each variable: